 What Is gRPC?

-gRPC is a Remote Procedure Call (RPC) framework.
+gRPC is a modern open-source remote procedure framework for remote procedure calls (RPC, as in gRPC) that facilitates communication between distributed applications.
 RPC is an action-based paradigm, similar to remotely calling a function from another microservice.
-This makes gRPC a type of inter-process communication (IPC) protocol built around Protobufs to handle messaging between the client and the server. gRPC is perfect for intensive and efficient communication, because it supports client and server streaming.
+This makes gRPC a type of inter-process communication (IPC) protocol built around Protobufs to handle messaging between the client and the server. gRPC is perfect for intensive and efficient communication because it supports server and client-side streaming.

-This difference means you can’t just translate your REST API into gRPC.
+This difference means you can’t just translate your REST API into gRPC, as the core way in which each system responds – and the response message types they generate – are functionally different.
 Instead, you need to adapt your design to the other protocol:

 Why Is gRPC Faster than REST?

-gRPC utilizes the HTTP/2 protocol, which offers multiple ways to improve performance:
+gRPC code utilizes the HTTP/2 protocol, which offers multiple ways to improve performance:

 - Header compression and reuse to reduce the message size